johnwheeler/lockbox/README.rst

 Key resolution
 --------------

-With **pysecrets**, you can pass an encryption key as a command line option ``--key`` or store the key in a ``.secrets.key`` file.
+With **lockbox**, you can pass an encryption key as a command line option ``--key`` or store the key in a ``.lockbox.key`` file.
 The key should be `cryptographically strong <https://en.wikipedia.org/wiki/Password_strength#Guidelines_for_strong_passwords>`_.
 The command line interface also has a command to generate such a key.

-For all operations, pysecrets uses the following algorithm to search for a key:
+For all operations, lockbox uses the following algorithm to search for a key:

 - A key passed via the ``--key`` option is always preferred.
-- Otherwise the code looks for a companion key file named ``.secrets.key`` in the the current working directory.
+- Otherwise the code looks for a companion key file named ``.lockbox.key`` in the the current working directory.
-- If that is not found pysecrets looks for the key in the environment under the environment variable ``SECRETS_KEY``
+- If that is not found lockbox looks for the key in the environment under the environment variable ``LOCKBOX_KEY``
 - Next the global key file is searched for.
-The path of this file is ``~/.secrets.key``
+The path of this file is ``~/.lockbox.key``
 - Finally, if no keys have been specified or found, the user is prompted to input the key.
 Prompt only occurs if the user is attached to a tty.
 - You should **never** commit keyfiles.
 Add them to to your ``.gitignore`` or similar.